MCOM Grammar Lab Information

 There will be no exceptions to this policy.

-Students who enroll in MCOM 1332 at SHSU will be automatically registered in the Lab and will have one semester to complete the Lab and pass the Assessment.
-Students who pass the Assessment will be issued a final score; students who do not pass the Assessment will be automatically registered in the Lab in subsequent semesters until the requirement is fulfilled.
+Students who declare a major or minor in MCOM or AG/COMM will be automatically enrolled in the Lab and will continue to be automatically registered in the Lab in subsequent semesters until the requirement is fulfilled.